 A Wild Place: the ecology of London in place names Feb 2017

-London Wildlife Trust.
+Thirty people packed into the Park Information Centre on a Wednesday evening to hear Mathew Frith of the London Wildlife Trust.
 He gave us a great exposé of how many of our well known London suburbs have names with nature connections.

 He also revealed how some road names reflect local natural features while others are merely names to improve the sound of the area.

 Take back one fact.
 Penge is the only London area with a Celtic name origin......

 Talk on Hedgehogs and Camera Trapping Nov 2016